mpv-player/mpv/DOCS/man/options.rst

         ``mpv dvda:// --dvda-device=/path/to/dvda/``

+``--dvda-page=<-1|0-...>``
+    Force the still picture page shown during DVD-Audio playback, instead of the page scheduled for the current playback position (default: -1, use the scheduled page).

 ``--bluray-device=<path>``
     Specify the Blu-ray disc location.
 Must be a directory with Blu-ray structure.
 The default device path depends on the OS.
 See the